systemb4/dsp/doc/PROGRESS.md

     anything that can happen when going through each defintion.
 I will also want to create a secondary std.c file that will hold basic functions like print() and other things.

+4 April 2022: The nested for loops are geting very complicated in the run
+    function but we will have to make do.
+Having prooblem getting double values into the art structure.
+This is the last step before having something functional but it is proving to be very difficult.
+I might attempt a quick "rewrite" of the function.